somatic-labs/hardhat/README.md

 ## You set off my pagerduty

 Possibly.
 But really, I didn't set off your pagerduty.
 Lack of diligence and attending to security reports, over the course of years, set off your pagerduty.
 Individuals should not be able to stop or slow blockchains.
+If one person can push around a decentralized system, it ceases to be decentralized.

 Tweets should not be able to harm blockchains.